Critical exponent for semilinear damped wave equations with weighted nonlinear terms and data from Sobolev spaces of negative order: Introduction

-by using weighted energy methods and assuming data $(u_0,u_1) \in (H^1 \cap L^1)\times (L^2 \cap L^1).$ On the other hand, nonexistence of general global (in time) small data solutions is proved in \cite{TodorovaYordanov2001} for $1 < p < 1 +\frac{2}{n}$ and in \cite{Zhang2001} for $p = 1+\frac{2}{n}$.
-Therefore, the exponent is called to as the critical exponent of the semilinear problem (\ref{Main.Eq.1}), known as the Fujita exponent (the readers are referred to \cite{Palmieri2020, Palmieri2021, GeogievPalmieri2020} for semilinear damped wave equation in non-Euclidean frameworks).
-It is also the critical exponent of the semi-linear heat equation Here, critical exponent is understood as the threshold between global (in time) existence of small data weak solution and blow-up of solutions even for small data.
-The diffusion phenomenon connecting the linear heat equation and the classical damped wave equation (see \cite{Narazaki2004, Nishihara2003}) sheds light on the parabolic nature of classical damped wave models with power-type nonlinearities, as seen through the decay estimates of their solutions.
-Additionally, to derive the critical regularity of nonlinear terms for the semilinear damped wave equation, the authors in \cite{Ebert2020} considered the equation of (\ref{Main.Eq.1}) with nonlinearities $|u|^{1+\frac{2}{n}}\mu(|u|)$ on the right-hand side, where $\mu$ stands for a suitable modulus of continuity.
-Moreover, according to the works \cite{LiZhou1995, IkedaOgawa2016, LaiZhou2019}, the sharp lifespan estimates for blow-up solutions to (\ref{Main.Eq.2}) when $p \leq 1 + 2/n$ in all spatial dimensions have been investigated.
-Consequently, they provided the following sharp lifespan estimate for blow-up solutions:
+is called the critical exponent for (\ref{Main.Eq.3}), well-known as the Fujita exponent (see more \cite{Palmieri2020, Palmieri2021, GeogievPalmieri2020} for the semilinear damped wave equation in non-Euclidean frameworks).
+Here, the critical exponent is understood as a threshold between the global (in time) existence of small data weak solutions and the blow-up of solutions even for small data.
+The diffusion phenomenon connecting the heat equation and the classical damped wave equation (see \cite{Narazaki2004, Nishihara2003}) sheds light on the parabolic nature of classical damped wave models with respect to decay estimates for solutions.
+Additionally, to derive the critical regularity of nonlinear terms for the semilinear damped wave equations, the paper \cite{Ebert2020}, followed by \cite{Girardi2025,TangDuong2026}, considered the problem (\ref{Main.Eq.3}) with nonlinearities $\mathcal{N}(u(t,x)) = |u(t,x)|^{p_{\rm Fuj}(n)}\mu(|u(t,x)|)$, where $\mu$ stands for a suitable modulus of continuity.
+Moreover, according to the works \cite{LiZhou1995, IkedaOgawa2016, LaiZhou2019}, the sharp lifespan estimates for blow-up solutions to (\ref{Main.Eq.3}) when $1< p \leq p_{\rm Fuj}(n)$ in all spatial dimensions have been investigated.
+Consequently, they provided the following sharp lifespan estimates for blow-up solutions: